danimelchor/gpt3-email/README.md

 2. Paste your key on the key field

-3. Adjust the number of max tokens
+3. Configure the extension as desired

-4. Head to GMail and enjoy
+4. Head to gmail and enjoy

 https://user-images.githubusercontent.com/24496843/194149908-acdf93c8-854f-472a-80ed-8cc61f86a05e.mov